mdbootstrap/TW-Elements/README.md

 Default: false

 ### minScrollbarLength
-When set to an integer value, the thumb part of the scrollbar will not shrink below that number of pixels
+When set to an integer value, the thumb part of the scrollbar will not shrink below that number of pixels.
 Default: null

 How to Use